 That said, Philo doesn’t have the very best simultaneous streaming policy.
 For anyone who needs as many simultaneous streams as possible, Hulu with Live TV is the best options.

-PS Vue offers 5 streams per account at no additional cost, while you can purchase an Unlimited Screens add-on from Hulu for $14.99 per month that allows you to stream on as many devices at the same time as you want, so long as they’re all connected to your home network.
+You can purchase an Unlimited Screens add-on from Hulu for $14.99 per month that allows you to stream on as many devices at the same time as you want, so long as they’re all connected to your home network.

 You can use Philo on a growing number of devices.
 At present, Philo can be streamed on Apple TV, Roku, Android TV, Amazon Fire TV, and iOS devices, such as the iPhone or iPad.
 You can also watch Philo online through a web browser on your Windows or Mac computer.
 Recently, Philo also added support for 4th gen and later Apple TV devices.